OpenKneeboard/OpenKneeboard/README.md

 Screenshot from [Chuck's A10C guide](https://www.mudspike.com/chucks-guides-dcs-a-10c-warthog/)

-This requires that the PDF includes a computer-readable table of contents (PDF bookmarks).
+Both PDF bookmarks (sidebar table of contents) and links in the pages are supported.

 ### DCS Radio Log